 If you have your larynx removed, it will change the way you speak.
 But you can learn to speak again.
 A speech pathologist can help you use one or more of the following:

-An electrolarnyx, a device like a microphone that you hold up to your throat when you want to talk
+Electrolarnyx.
+This is a device like a microphone that you hold up to your throat when you want to talk.

-Esophageal speech, which creates speech using air forced up from your esophagus
+Esophageal speech.
+This creates speech using air forced up from your esophagus.

 Voice prosthesis.
 This is a special valve placed inside your throat to help you speak.
 The procedure to place the valve is called a tracheoesophageal puncture (TEP).